IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/strategies_options.org.md

 "Gender inclusive governance" OR
 "Gender-responsive governance" OR
 "Global action network" OR
-"Indigenous and local community participation" OR "Legal and Policy Framework for Participation" OR "Multi-stakeholder platform" OR
+"Indigenous peoples and local communities participation" OR "Multi-stakeholder platform" OR
 "Participatory evaluation and learning" OR "Participatory restoration" OR